ethereum/go-ethereum/RETESTBOR.md

 src
 ```

-Run against bor client on localhost:8545 using 8 threads
+If you want to run retestheth against a bor client on localhost:8545 (using 8 threads), instead of isolating it into a docker image, run
 `sudo ./dretesteth.sh -t GeneralStateTests -- --testpath ~/tests --datadir /tests/config --clients t8ntool --nodes 127.0.0.1:8545 -j 8`